rubenfonseca/fastimage/README.md

 by Ruben Fonseca (@[rubenfonseca](http://twitter.com/rubenfonseca))

 Golang implementation of [fastimage](https://pypi.python.org/pypi/fastimage/0.2.1).
-Finds the size or type of an image given its uri by fetching as little as needed.
+Finds the type and/or size of an image given its uri by fetching as little as needed.

 ## How?

-fastimage parses the image data as it is downlaoded.
+fastimage parses the image data as it is downloaded.
 As soon as it finds out the size and type of the image, it stops the download.

 ## Install